Natural Gas Extraction - Hydraulic Fracturing

 Use of surface impoundments (pits or ponds) for storage or disposal

 In some cases, operators use surface storage tanks and pits to temporarily store hydraulic fracturing fluids for re-use or until arrangements are made for disposal.
+In addition, other wastes are generated during the well drilling, stimulation, and production stages.
 States, tribes, and some local governments have primary responsibility for adopting and implementing programs to ensure proper management of these wastes.
-EPA is currently evaluating industry practices and state requirements and is considering the need for technical guidance on the design, operation, maintenance, and closure of pits under the Resource Conservation and Recovery Act (RCRA) in order to minimize potential environmental impacts.

 - Regulation of crude oil and natural gas waste under the Resource Conservation and Recovery Act (RCRA)